 In addition to performing surgery and prescribing medicine, I incorporate Osteopathic Principles and Practice to enhance the body's own ability to heal.
 When appropriate, I use Osteopathic manipulation to normalize structure and function of the musculoskeletal system.
 Osteopathic Manipulative Medicine can improve the effects of antibiotics, ease discomfort and speed recovery.

 Since graduation, I have served on the faculty of Midwestern University, currently as Course Director in the Department of Integrative Medicine and Clinical Associate Professor in the Department of Osteopathic Manipulative Medicine.
 I was recently named in an article of Chicago Medicine for piloting the Socratic Method of teaching at Midwestern.
 I value the opportunity to be at the forefront of medicine in mentoring student doctors.

 I am an avid outdoorsman, and I also enjoy gardening, fishing, cooking and making wine, along with spending time with my wife and our three sons.
 In caring for young children, I promote diverse activities for children that include outdoor physical recreation and an appreciation for nature.

-I am accepting new patients at both office locations and am honored to partner with parents in nurturing healthy, well-rounded children.
+I am accepting new patients and am honored to partner with parents in nurturing healthy, well-rounded children.